ZachJGB/gen_final_project/README.md

 # Gen 711 final project: Graphs and Important images
 BY Zach Gravel-Blaney, Riley Wilson and John Kelleher

-All important files collected thorugh our methods
+All important Raw data files collected thorugh our methods

 ## Demux Summaries
 Demux 1 and 2 (Forward and Reverse)